|This page is rather stubbly and could use some expansion.|

-The successor to one of the 52 games from Action 52, Cheetahmen II is arguably as bad as—if not worse than—its predecessor.
-This is largely because of its inaccurate collision detection, subpar graphics, and a nasty bug that effectively ends the game at level 4.
-However, it is also notable for its rather good song, which has since been remixed many times.
+The successor to one of the 52 games from Action 52, Cheetahmen II is arguably as bad as - if not worse than - its predecessor.
+This is largely because of its inaccurate collision detection, subpar graphics, and a nasty bug that effectively ends the game at Level 4.

 Add some rips of the otherwise inaccessible boss and possibly more.

 Copyright 1992 - Active Enterprises Ltd., All rights reserved

-This is scattered several times throughout the game and is slightly different to the actual copyright, which is in graphics form.
+This is scattered several times throughout the ROM and is slightly different to the actual copyright, which is in graphical form.